 This post was brought to you with thanks to VIA Rail, the National Gallery of Canada, the Canadian Museum of History, Rentabike and Ottawa Tourism for hosting me.

 Looking to explore more of Canada?
-Find out how to plan a Canada backpacking trip from coast to coast here.
+Find out the how to plan a perfect Canada itinerary here.